 To be eligible to use the fund:

-Publishers taking a sustainable and affordable approach to the transition to OA by reducing the cost of publishing in hybrid journals via offsetting deals and membership schemes include: American Chemical Society, Royal Society, Royal Society of Chemistry, Institute of Physics, Sage, Springer Nature (Springer Compact titles only), Taylor & Francis, Wiley, and Oxford University Press.
+Publishers taking a sustainable and affordable approach to the transition to OA by reducing the cost of publishing in hybrid journals via offsetting deals and membership schemes include: American Chemical Society, BMJ, Royal Society, Royal Society of Chemistry, Institute of Physics, Sage, Springer Nature (Springer Compact titles only), Taylor & Francis, Wiley, and Oxford University Press.

 To make a formal request for support from this fund, please fill out our APC request form.

 From January 2021 onwards Wellcome will continue to provide support for eligible OA costs to ensure compliance with their new policy and will supplement individual research grants for this purpose.
 You need to contact Wellcome at email@example.com direct, and request funding.
 You will need to provide the name of the journal, title of the paper, cost of the APC and your grant reference number(s).

 The open access team will continue to advise on Wellcome open access policy and green open access via Pure.

 The other COAF charities will be funding open access payments via block grants to eligible institutions or via additional funds within research grants.

 Versus Arthritis - funded authors should make open access funding requests directly to Versus Arthritis via their Grant Tracker account.